thriveglobal/azure-service-bus-bug/bug-report.md

 **Describe the bug**

-While using `com.azure:azure-messaging-servicebus:7.15.0-beta.3` to process messages from 2 or more concurrent sessions, the threads processing work on other non-idle sessions are interrupted when a session idles out.
+While using `com.azure:azure-messaging-servicebus` on version `7.15.0-beta.3` and `7.14.4` to process messages from 2 or more concurrent sessions, the threads processing work on other non-idle sessions are interrupted when a session idles out.

-When this interrupts a thread calling `ServiceBusReceivedMessageContext#complete()`, `abandon()` or other similar methods it can result in the processor hanging and no longer processing messages.
-This is harder to reproduce since the runtime of these methods is less predictable.
+Under some circumstances that interrupt appears to break the non-idle receiving session causing it to no longer process messages.
+This is evidenced by the log of the example showing that it is producing but not consuming messages. `7.14.4` does appear to recover eventually but still interrupts unrelated work.

 ***Exception or Stack Trace***